Symeon93/Time-Complexity-/README.md

 # Time-Complexity-

-In this project, we identify the different time efficiency an alogorithm can have.
-These are usually
+In this project, we identify the different time efficiency of an alogorithm.
+These are usually splitted in the following categories:
-splitted:

 - Horrible:
 O(n!), O(2^n), O(n^2)